arrow

 Here are some important tips for a safe and enjoyable snowbirds season:

-• Plan early: Book accommodations, arranging transportation, and ensuring all necessary documents are in order.
+🗓️ Plan early: Book accommodations, arrange transportation, and ensure all necessary documents are in order before departure.

-• Buy travel insurance: Choose a comprehensive snowbird travel insurance plan that covers medical emergencies, trip cancellations, and coverage for pre-existing conditions.
+🛡️ Buy travel insurance: Choose a comprehensive Snowbird travel insurance plan that covers medical emergencies, trip cancellations, and pre-existing conditions.

-• Health Precautions: Carry enough medications and know local medical facilities.
+💊 Health precautions: Carry enough medications and know the locations of local medical facilities at your destination.

-• Know health care options: Find hospitals and urgent care centers near your travel destination.
+🏥 Know health care options: Research hospitals and urgent care centers near your travel destination to ensure quick access if needed.

-• Understand local laws: Get familiar with the local laws, customs, and traffic laws to avoid any legal issues.
+⚖️ Understand local laws: Familiarize yourself with local laws, customs, and traffic rules to avoid any legal issues.

-• Travel Safety: Be aware and carry copies of ID card, insurance policy and valuables secure.
+🔒 Travel safety: Stay aware of your surroundings, carry copies of your ID, insurance policy, and keep valuables secure.

-• Register with Canadian government (ROCA): To ensure you're reachable during emergencies while abroad.
+📞 Register with the Canadian government (ROCA): Ensure you are reachable during emergencies while abroad.

-American Visitor Insurance helps Canadian snowbirds ensure a safe, healthy, and worry-free stay in warmer destinations by offering suitable travel medical insurance plans designed to their needs.
+🌞 American Visitor Insurance helps Canadian snowbirds ensure a safe, healthy, and worry-free stay in warmer destinations by offering suitable travel medical insurance plans designed for their needs.

 This new rule, issued by the Department of Homeland Security (DHS), applies to all foreign nationals crossing the US-Canada land border who are 14 years or older and staying for more than 30 days in the USA.
 This will impact close to 3 million Canadians annually, including around 1 million "snowbirds" who spend extended winters in the US.